Zefk/Solarus-ARPG-Game-Development-Book_2/Solarus ARPG Game Development Book.md

 |Dwarves| Short humanoid people.
 Normally strong and good at crafting weapons of any kind.
 |Elves| A humanoid race with long ears.
 They live for 1000s of ears, are good archers, and are skilled with magic.
 |Goblins| Known as short greedy ugly creatures.
 Many countries have conflicting information about them.
 Some smart, dumb, magic, etc.
-|Fairy| Small humanoid creatures that use magic and is very smart.
+|Fairy| Small humanoid creatures that use magic and are very smart.
 |Vampire| A humanoid that is immortal.
 They suck human blood and have super strength.
 Normally their heart needs to be damaged in order to kill them, but I think losing their head will work too.
 |Dragon| A giant lizard with wings.
 Normally it will breath fire, but there are different types of dragons.
 EX: Ice dragon and plant Dragons.
 One can shoot ice and the other acid.
 |Demon| A being of darkness that is known for corrupting and harming humans.